LinuxCommandLibrary

 merge

-Overlay extension images onto /usr and /opt
+Overlay extension images onto /usr and /opt using overlayfs.

 unmerge

-Remove extension overlays
+Remove extension overlays.

 refresh

-Unmerge then merge (reload extensions)
+Unmerge then merge (reload extensions after installing or removing images).

 CAVEATS